Meet the Speakers

 Lili Colby

 Lili Colby is the former co-owner of MTI Life Jackets.
 She and her husband, Gordon Colby, sold MTI to Mustang Survival in 2020, and she continues her role as a “PFDiva” as Mustang Survival’s industry and nonprofit relations specialist.
-A former board member of the American Canoe Association, Lili serves on the NASBLA Paddlesports Committee, the Northeast Center for Occupational Health and Safety’s PFD Advisory Board, and is the first American to serve on the board of directors of the Canadian Safe Boating Council.
-She is also a founding member and past interim chair of the new Paddlesports Trade Coalition. mustangsurvival.com
+A former board member of the American Canoe Association, Lili serves on the National Association of State Boating Law Administrators’ (NASBLA) Paddlesports committee, the Northeast Center for Occupational Health and Safety’s PFD Advisory Board, and is the first American to serve on the board of directors of the Canadian Safe Boating Council.
+She is also a founding member and past interim chair of the new Paddlesports Trade Coalition (PTC). mustangsurvival.com

 Chair | Canadian Safe Boating Council